sergio-sastre/Multiplying_the_quality_of_unit_tests/README.md

 # Multiplying the quality of unit tests
-An Android project in *Jetpack Compose* to showcase how to improve our unit tests step by step:
+An Android project to showcase how to improve our unit tests step by step:
 1. From tests *multiple assertions* to *parameterized example-based tests*,
 2. Add extra *property-based tests* to catch regression bugs that *parameterized tests* cannot.
 3. Advanced use of *property-based tests* for stateful testing: